SjoerdV/SjoerdV.github.io/_posts/2020-07-25-post-sharing-is-caring-part3-3.md

 ---
-title: "Sharing is caring!
-Or taking your next step toward better SaaS Governance and External Identity Management for Microsoft 365 - Part 3 of 3"
+categories:
+- blog
-date: 2020-07-27T10:00:00+02:00
+date: 2020-07-27 10:00:00+02:00
-last_modified_at: 2020-07-27T10:00:00+02:00
 header:
-  # image: /assets/images/header-banner.png
   og_image: /assets/images/sharing-is-caring-part3-3-001.png
-categories:
-  - blog
+last_modified_at: 2020-07-27 10:00:00+02:00
 tags:
+- AzureAdRole
+- ExternalAccounts
+- AzureAd
+- AzureB2B
+- AzureAdServices
+- ExternalUsers
+- AzureAdUsersBlade
+- AzureAdEcosystems
+- ExternalAccount
+- AzureAdUserBlade
+- ExternalSharing
+- ExternalUserAccountObject
+- ExternalParties
+- AzureServices
+- ExternalIdentities
 - InformationManagement
 - IdentityManagement
 - DataGovernance
 - MicrosoftTeams
 - SharingIsCaring
 - AzureAD
-  - AzureADB2B
 - ConditionalAccess
 - MCAS
 - Microsoft365
 - AzureDevOps
 - AzurePipelines
 - YAML
 - PlatformOps
 - PlatformAsCode
 - StarterKit
 - PowerShell
 - PnP
+title: Sharing is caring!
+Or taking your next step toward better SaaS Governance and External Identity Management for Microsoft 365 - Part 3 of 3
 ---

 This is the third and final part of a three part blog series, building on the premise to open up your Microsoft 365 Cloud Service tenant to External Parties.
 This third part will describe the *managing the life cycle* of external identities making use of the 'PaC Starter Kit' I provided in part 2.

 The [first part][1] described deciding on *the level* of 'external sharing' your organization cares to embrace.